Colorado Plateau / Southern Rockies

 Listen for…

-Call: A nasal, call note that almost sounds like “Mag?
+Call: A nasal, note that sounds like “Mag?
 Mag?
 Mag?”

 Resources: